Unanimity of elder decision-making

 Indeed, we consider such additions to the Scripture to lead toward legalism and become destructive to developing mature believers.
 Like the Pharisees in the New Testament, legalists develop a form of religion that emphasizes the external life.
 Jesus warned us to beware of this (Matthew 16:11-12).

 It is important for the church to be healthy by giving freedom to people where the Scripture gives freedom.
 How each Christian chooses to live their lives in seeking to apply God's wisdom is important to the process of maturity.

 Our sports ministry

-One thing that many find remarkable about our church is that we can field our own softball league.
-This is not just that many people like softball but they see it as a ministry outreach and an outflow of our high school ministry and growth groups.
+One thing that many find remarkable about our church is that we fielded our own softball league from 1987-2022.
+This summer (2023), we will have our own volleyball league.
+This is not just that many people like softball or volleyball, but they see it as a ministry outreach and an outflow of our high school ministry and growth groups.

 Small Group Distinctives